ajlekcahdp4/LSM/README.md

 ## Input files format
 You have to write measured points in a file this way:
+1) The decimal separator should be a dot, not a comma.
-1) Write abscissa and ordinate values in columns like this
+2) Write abscissa and ordinate values in columns like this